Dwight Stackhouse, July 31st, 2015

 DS: The whole up south movement—jobs, et cetera.
 My parents, neither of them in fact landed in the factories but they both came for the rest.
-This was the place to be, it was the destination spot in the late 40s and 50s, even into the 60s.
+This was the place to be, it was the destination spot in the late forties and fifties, even into the sixties.

 LW: So what did your parents do for a living?

 DS: Both were chefs.
 Now it’s interesting, chefs, given what they were consigned to—being African-American, it may be too lofty a term.
 My dad cooked for one of the institutions here in the city of Detroit, I want to say it was a juvenile home.
 But he was the head chef at a very posh hotel in Richmond, Virginia.
 Left there because of racism.
 And my mother for a long time did domestic work.
 Again, not much else was available to people of African-American descent in the early fifties anywhere in the country.
 But you know, all of the accoutrements, all around, there was enough to draw from, enough leavings, if you will, for people to benefit.

 LW: I see.
 And what neighborhood?

 DS: I was born—not born, I was raised roughly at the corner of Twenty-Third [Street] and Michigan.
 Actually on the corner of Twenty-Third and Butternut which is just one block north of Michigan Avenue.
 A wonderful, idyllic place, beautiful place.

 LW: What was the neighborhood like in addition to being idyllic?

 DS: Well, it was a wonderful mix of ethnicities and nationalities.
 It was equal parts Slavic, Asian-Chinese, Hispanic-Mexican and Afro-Americans and poor whites up from the south.
 You know when I say idyllic that’s really what I mean, the mix more than the wonderful trees and greenery.

 LW: So you interacted with all of these different families, I assume, in your neighborhood?